 Are you interested in serving others, going to events and hanging out with other student veterans?
 Then join the UB Student Veterans Association (SVA), where you’ll find students who share your common experience — and a desire to get the most out of their time at UB.
 The SVA is a student-run organization that is committed to scholarship, service and camaraderie, and is open to student veterans, dependents of active duty military, and those who are currently serving in the Reserves, Guard or ROTC.
 Information about SVA events, meetings and news for veterans will be posted on the group’s Facebook page.
 You can also visit the Veteran Services office to learn more.

-UB has been named a Military Friendly School 2020-2021, an institutional member of the Service Opportunity Colleges (SOC), and a participating institution in Concurrent Admissions Program (ConAP).
+UB has been named a Military Friendly School 2021-2022, an institutional member of the Service Opportunity Colleges (SOC), and a participating institution in Concurrent Admissions Program (ConAP).
 As a Military Friendly School, there are a variety of federal, state and institutional benefits available to help veterans and qualified dependents of veterans pursue college.
 In addition, UB was named a “Best for Vets” school by Military Times, and ranked 48th in the country for veterans by U.S. News and World Report.

 UB offers an Army ROTC program in conjunction with nearby Canisius College.
 This program allows all qualified individuals to achieve an officer’s commission into the US Army, Army Reserves or National Guard.